-Each department in the College (Arts, Sciences, and Engineering) is empowered to recognize the achievement of its own majors by opening to selected students a program of study leading to a degree with honors in research, or distinction.
 The requirements for admission to a departmental honors program, and the special departmental criteria for a degree with honors in research, or distinction, are submitted to the Faculty Curriculum Committee for review and approval.
-Note that only those grades that appear on the official transcript are used in calculating departmental distinction.
+Only grades that appear on the official transcript are used in calculating departmental distinction.

 The terms “distinction,” “high distinction,” and “highest distinction” reflect the quality of performance within a major.
 The term “honors in research” describes programs in which honors-level coursework and a research project or senior thesis are required.

 An honors program requires students to complete a minimum of 12 credit hours in courses designated by the department as “honors courses.”
 These courses must include at least one advanced course or seminar and the course or courses in which the senior thesis or research project is completed.

 Specific requirements for honors programs and for degrees with distinction are listed on department and program websites.

 The degree awarded includes:

 - The level of distinction (distinction, high distinction, or highest distinction)

 - Honors in research (or high honors in research, or highest) when relevant